Lexsek/Cracking/reversing.kr/EasyUnpack/readme.md

 #### Executable code unpack

-This loop consists of unpacking the executable code with the key "\x10\x20\x30\x40\x50".
+This loop consists of unpacking the executable code with the key "\x10\x20\x30\x40\x50", the same way it did with the IAT unpack.

 ![alt text](images/image9.png)

 #### .data unpack

-This loop consists of unpacking the .data section with the key "\x10\x20\x30\x40\x50".
+This loop consists of unpacking the .data section with the key "\x10\x20\x30\x40\x50" the same way it did with the IAT unpack.

 ![alt text](images/image10.png)